In three lectures Hannah unmasks the hidden numbers, rules and patterns that secretly control our daily lives, in ways we could never imagine.

 In Lecture three, Hannah looks at why maths can fail and asks what the limits of maths are.
 Are there problems maths can’t or shouldn’t solve?
 And in an age where ‘fake news’ abounds and statistics can be twisted to prove anything, should we always trust in numbers?

 The CHRISTMAS LECTURES are produced by Windfall Films Ltd for BBC Four.
-Filmed in the iconic lecture theatre at the Royal Institution, they are broadcast on three nights between Christmas and New Year.
+Filmed in the iconic lecture theatre at the Royal Institution, they were broadcast at 8pm on 26, 27 and 28 December on BBC 4.